ssddq/editor/README.md

 At the moment, this is mostly a proof-of-concept, and there are few user-facing features.
-The application has
+The program has:

 * Basic modal editing: `i` to enter insert mode, `Esc` to leave it